Shah Rezza

 His appearance in the field of acting, contemporaneous with Sabree Fadzil, Ridzuan Hashim, Mustapha Kamal, Liza Abdullah, Ogy Ahmad Daud and Raja Noor Baizura.

 Early life

-Shah Rezza was born on 26 January 1961 in Perak and is the youngest brother of two siblings.
+Shah Rezza was born on 26 January 1961 and is the youngest brother of two siblings.
+He studied restoration and conservation of period property at London's world-renowned Inchbald School of Design.

 Career

 Shah Rezza began his career as a model at the age of 14 in the 1970s.